The fundamental theorem of affine geometry in $(L^0)^n$: Introduction

 The fundamental theorem of affine geometry has been generalized and strengthened in numerous ways.
 Please see Section 5 of Artstein-Avidan and Slomka \cite{AS} for an account of the various forms and generalizations of the fundamental theorems of affine geometry for ${\R}^n$, together with references and other historical remarks, and see Kvirikashvili and Lashkhi \cite{KL} and the references therein for generalizations of the fundamental theorems of affine geometry for free modules over some kinds of rings and other more general underlying structures.

-Let $L^0$ be the algebra of equivalence classes of real valued random variables on a probability space.
-For any positive integer $n$, denote $(L^0)^n=\{(\xi_1,\dots,\xi_n): \xi_i\in L^0,i=1,\dots,n\}$, then $(L^0)^n$ is a free $L^0$-module of rank $n$ generated by $e_i,i=1,\dots,n$, where $e_i$ is the $i$-th unit vector in ${\R}^n\subset (L^0)^n$.
-Since $L^0$ and $(L^0)^n$ (endowed with the usual topology of convergence in probability) usually fail to have the local convexity property, most of mathematicians are not interested in $L^0$ and $(L^0)^n$ for quite a long time.
+Let $L^0$ be the algebra of equivalence classes of real valued random variables on a given probability space, and for any positive integer $n$, $(L^0)^n=\{(\xi_1,\dots,\xi_n): \xi_i\in L^0,i=1,\dots,n\}$.
+Since $L^0$ and $(L^0)^n$ (endowed with the usual topology of convergence in probability) usually fail to be local convex spaces, most of mathematicians are not interested in $L^0$ and $(L^0)^n$ for quite a long time.
 However, motivated by financial applications and stochastic optimizations, the study of $L^0$ and $(L^0)^n$ became active in the literature recently.
 For example, Kardaras \cite{Kar} studied the uniform integrability and the local convexity in $L^{0}$; \v{Z}itkovi\'{c}\cite{Zit}, Kardaras and \v{Z}itkovi\'{c}\cite{KZ} considered the forward convex convergence in $L^0$'s nonnegative orthant $L^0_+$; Drapeau, et. al \cite{DKK} established the Brouwer fixed point theorem in $(L^0)^n$; Wu \cite{Wu} established the Farkas' lemma and Minkowski-Weyl type results in $(L^0)^n$ and Cheridito, et. al \cite{CKV} generalized some classical results from linear algebra, real analysis and convex analysis to $(L^0)^n$.

-In this paper, we establish the fundamental theorem of affine geometry in $(L^0)^n$: any injective map $T: (L^0)^n\to (L^0)^n$ which has local property and maps each $L^0$-line onto an $L^0$-line must be $L^0$-affine linear.
-We believe this result will pave the way for some further study of $(L^0)^n$.